GPUOpen-Effects/FidelityFX-SSSR/ffx-sssr/README.md

 Reflection views represent the abstraction for the first bounce of indirect light from reflective surfaces as seen from a given camera.

-`FfxSssrReflectionView` resources can be created as such:
+`FfxSssrReflectionView` resources can be created as such.
+Depending on the API fill either `FfxSssrD3D12CreateReflectionViewInfo` or `FfxSssrVkCreateReflectionViewInfo`:

 ```C++
 FfxSssrD3D12CreateReflectionViewInfo d3d12ReflectionViewInfo = {};